bisolaola/bisolaola/README.md

 # Hi there!
-It's Bisola 👋🏾
+It's Bisola here👋🏾

 A passionate Data Analyst with a keen interest in transforming raw data into meaningful insights.
 Welcome to my GitHub repository, where I showcase my data analysis projects and share my journey in the world of data.